 Which items will stay and which will go?

 It is important to clarify what items are being included in the sale of a property.
-The Contract of Sale will normally specify what moveable items (“fittings” or “chattels”) will remain with the property and if any fixed items (“fixtures”) will be removed from the property prior to the settlement.
+The Contract of Sale will normally specify what moveable items (“fittings” or “chattels”) will remain with the property and if any fixed items (“fixtures”) will be removed from the property before settlement.

-Unfortunately the situation commonly arises where a property settles only for the buyer to find that some features have been removed from the property which they thought would remain with the home or land.
+Unfortunately the situation commonly arises where at settlement of a property sale the buyer finds that some features have been removed from the property which they thought would remain in place.

 Fixtures and Fittings – What’s the difference?